-This policy is unchanged and will remain in place until the Annual General Meeting in 2017 unless it is amended by way of ordinary resolution put to shareholders at a General Meeting.
-The Board may amend the level of remuneration paid to individual Directors within the parameters of the remuneration policy.
+An ordinary resolution to approve the remuneration policy was last approved at the AGM held on 17 December 2014.
+There have been no changes to the policy which will again be put to shareholders at the forthcoming AGM on 13 December 2017.
+Subject to approval, the policy will remain in place until 2020, unless amended by way of an ordinary resolution put to the shareholders at a General Meeting.

+The Board may amend the level of remuneration paid to individual Directors within the parameters of the Remuneration Policy.